DataDog/integrations-extras/flume/README.md

 [Run the Agent's `status` subcommand][9] and look for `flume` under the Checks section.

+### Component metrics

+The metrics retrieved by this check depend on the source, channel, and sink used by your Flume agent.
+For a full list of metrics exposed by each component, review [Available Component Metrics][11] from the Apache Flume documentation.
+For a list of the metrics that you can see in Datadog, see the [Metrics](#metrics) section on this page.

 ## Data Collected

 ### Metrics

 See [metadata.csv][10] for a list of metrics provided by this check.
-The metrics retrieved by this check will depend on the source, channel, and sink used by your Flume agent.
-For a full list of metrics exposed by each component, please review [Available Component Metrics][11] from the Apache Flume documentation.

 ### Service Checks